Adelaide Tambo: Political career

 Following the end of apartheid, Tambo served as a member of parliament from 1994 to 1999.

 Tambo received the Order of the Baobab in Gold, one of the highest honours bestowed by the post-1994 South African government.
 The South African Anglican Church awarded her the Order of Simon of Cyrene, the highest award given to laypeople for distinguished service.

 Personal life and death

-Tambo was married to Oliver Tambo in December 1956 during the Treason Trial and the couple had three children; one of whom, their son, Dali, is a television talk-show personality.
+Tambo was married to Oliver Tambo in December 1956 during the Treason Trial and the couple had three children; their son Dali is a television talk-show personality.

-Tambo died on 31 January 2007, aged 77 at her home in Johannesburg, from undisclosed causes.
+Tambo died on 31 January 2007, aged 77, at her home in Johannesburg from undisclosed causes.
 She was buried next to her husband in her home town of Wattville on 10 February 2007.
 The service was held in a stadium and led by Anglican Archbishop Njongonkulu Ndungane.
 Among the thousands of mourners were presidents Thabo Mbeki and Nelson Mandela.